jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Modern movies versus premium television.
-People love good stories because they make us shake in our seats.
-Not because the seats shake._
+_Majic versus dark majic, or modern movies versus premium television._

 When DVDs and dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchanise.
 That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons; was declared evil.
 The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Customers were sued, threats of lawsuits were mailed out.
 The industry refused to evolve, and so called their own customers disloyal thieves for using Torrent sites.